 TEPIS aims are:

 - To represent the interests of legal translators and court interpreters and enhance their status by its actions as a public benefit organization, entitled to cooperate with the government to perform public tasks;

 - To develop, compile, edit and publish specialized materials with the purpose of enriching legal translators’ and court interpreters’ professional knowledge and to propagate among them other information of interest;

 - To offer opportunities for the continuing professional development of legal translators’ and court interpreters’ qualifications by holding training courses, meetings, seminars, etc.

 In 1991 The Code of the Polish Court Translator, was adopted as a resolution of the Board of the TEPIS Society, commented on by experienced practitioners, reviewed by renowned academics, and published.

-In August 1993, on the occasion of the XIII FIT World Congress in Brighton, TEPIS was admitted to the International Federation of Translators, and in 2010 joined the European Legal Interpreters and Translators Association.
+In August 1993, on the occasion of the XIII FIT World Congress in Brighton, TEPIS was admitted to the International Federation of Translators (FIT) and in 2009 co-founded the European Legal Interpreters and Translators Association (EULITA).

-In 2015, the TEPISSociety had around 900 members.
-TEPIS Chapters can be found in Szczecin, Wrocław, Kraków, Bytom, Białystok, Poznań, and Lublin .
+In 2019, the TEPIS Society has around 800 members.
+TEPIS Chapters can be found in Szczecin, Wrocław, Kraków, Bytom, Białystok and Poznań.